joelhoelting/joel_hoelting_gatsby/src/posts/2018-03-22-my-life-in-web-developer-purgatory/index.md

 ---
 ## The Numbers Game

 For the past 4 months I have been looking for a job as a junior web developer and, although I have not achieved my goal, I have learned a lot about this industry in the process.
 Failure has forced me to take a long hard look at myself and diagnose my weaknesses.
 After numerous rejections, I have made some conclusions about the state of the industry and also about the actions I need to take in order to break in.
 Failure is demoralizing but only if you don't learn anything from it.
 With the right attitude, a 'no' from a company can be an amazing learning experience and could make you a better developer in the long run.
-People often refer to dating as a numbers game.
-Date enough people and eventually you will find that special connection.
-Looking for a job is the same thing.
-Failure is baked into the process but eventually someone will say yes.
+Ultimately looking for a job is a numbers game.
+The advice I keep receiving: apply to hundreds of jobs expecting rejection each time and eventually someone will say yes.

 ## The Junior Developer Catch-22